mukaibot/eks-in-a-box/README.md

 Updates your cluster to use the latest components / features of eks-in-a-box `rea-as saml YourRole bin/eks-box -o update --config yourconfig.yml`

+## How it works

+EKS-in-a-box does the following:

+1. Downloads client binaries to your machine for EKS and Helm
+1. Uses [eksctl](https://github.com/weaveworks/eksctl) to create a cluster
+1. Installs Helm
+1. Adds some additional IAM policies to allow various components to work
+1. Uses Helm to install charts in `lib/update/charts.rb`